 Lindsay Smith, FCA

 This path-breaking, analytical work examines in detail the content of the UK Public Sector G-Cloud Digital Marketplace in respect of Software as a Service (SaaS) and maps it against sales success and best practice.
 Over £2.8billion of Cloud Services have been transacted through G-Cloud and £360million has been spent on SaaS – but only 217 out of 1,755 (12%) of SaaS vendors on the present G-Cloud 9 framework made sales on that framework in the 7 months to December 2017.
-G-Cloud 10 is due to open for submissions on 18 April 2018
+G-Cloud 10 opened for submissions on 18 April 2018, Crown Commercial Service forecast that spending on Cloud services during the life of G-Cloud 10 will rise from its present rate of £1billion a year to almost £2billion a year by June 2019.
+We expect about half of this spend to go to UK SMEs, but only those who have invested a little in understanding how to address this market.

 G-Cloud Success, Analysed; Failure Explained (2018) takes a fresh look at SaaS vendors’ sales performance and their offerings on the catalogue, highlighting crucial weaknesses, exemplifying successful strategies and providing an opportunity for teams to benchmark their applications on the Digital Marketplace.